 The Scrutinies are celebrated on the Third, Fourth, and Fifth Sundays of Lent.
-When, for grave pastoral reasons, the stage of Purification and Enlightenment takes place at another time in the Church year, the Scrutinies are of such importance that they are celebrated on Sundays or even on weekdays (see paragraph 146 of the ritual text).
+When, for grave pastoral reasons, the stage of Purification and Enlightenment takes place at another time in the Church year, the Scrutinies are of such importance that they are celebrated (see paragraph 146 of the RCIA ritual text).
 The Church intends that all three Scrutinies be celebrated.
 Paragraph 20 clarifies that only the bishop may dispense from one (or, at most, two) of them.